-3. ENTRIES Entry forms are included in the syllabus.
-Additional forms may be photocopied or downloaded from our website.
-The music teacher’s signature is required for entries to Graded Classes.
+- ENTRIES We would prefer entries are made through Run My Festival by the following link: https://basingstokemusicandartsfestival.runmyfestival.net .
+Paper forms may be downloaded from our website.
 If the entry form is from a school, please state the name of the school.

 Cheques must be made payable to BASINGSTOKE MUSIC FESTIVAL.

-9. GRADED PIECES These must be from one of the approved examination boards, e.g. Associated Board, Trinity college, London and must be from the appropriate Grade for that class.
+- GRADED PIECES These must be from one of the approved examination boards, e.g. ABRSM, Trinity College, London and must be from the appropriate Grade for that class.
 Winners of Graded classes cannot enter the same Graded class in the following year.

 Group Dramatic Activity Copyright permission for these items should be sought by entrants at the time of entry.

-16. The Committee reserves the right to appoint additional or alternative adjudicators, to transfer classes to other dates or to other Sections, and to cancel classes which receive insufficient entries.
+- The Committee reserves the right to appoint additional or alternative Adjudicators, to transfer classes to other dates or to other sections, and to cancel classes which receive insufficient entries.
 Entry fees will be refunded if a class is cancelled due to lack of sufficient entries.

-19. No unauthorised photography, audio or video recording of children and young people is allowed at our Festivals.
-Where parents/guardians/carers do not wish photos of their child to be taken, then the responsible adult attending should ensure that the child is not included in official photographs.
+- No unauthorised photography, audio or video recording of children and young people is allowed at our Festivals.
+Where parents/guardians/carers do not wish photos of their child to be taken, then the responsible adult attending should inform the relevant Section Secretary and ensure that the child is not included in official photographs.

-21. The Festival’s Child Protection Policy and approach to Creating Safer Festivals for Everyone is published explicitly in our Syllabus, Programme and on our Website.
+- The Festival’s Child Protection Policy and approach to Creating Safer Festivals for Everyone is published explicitly in our Syllabus, Programme and on our Website.
 By completing and signing the entry form all parents/guardians/carers and teachers of competitors under 18 (or vulnerable adults of any age) confirm that they give (or have obtained) the necessary consents for the entrant to take part in the Festival.
-Without this consent the entry to the Festival cannot be accepted.
+Without this consent the Festival entry cannot be accepted.

 COPIES OF OWN CHOICE PIECES FOR THE ADJUDICATOR